Himasnhu-AT/Contract-Sol--temp/README.md

 Open source Solidity Contract templates to use as a starting point for your own projects.

+## IMPORTANT

+Verify Working of contract on your local machine before deploying it on the mainnet.
+Alternatively you can use [Remix IDE](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.18+commit.87f61d96.js) to deploy the contract on the testnet.

 ## Setup

 To set up and run this project locally, follow these steps: